 Credit judgement is an integral part of ECL quantification in view of the close integration with the credit risk management process of the Group, including management overlay.
-The Group may apply management overlay as a short-term increase or decrease to the ECL to account for model and data limitations and deficiency and significant outbreak of events which have not yet been reflected in the model.
-The Group had applied the management overlay to increase the ECL on a temporary basis during the financial year-ends under the outbreak of Covid-19 as the economic forecast and the model have not yet updated to reflect the expected economic downturn.
 With the subsequent detailed analysis of the impact of the Covid-19 in the Group's portfolio (especially the sectors directly affected by Covid-19), the gradual reflection of the impact of pandemic on the customers' financials and business performance and the review of the ECL model and parameters, the management overlay has been removed in the year-end of the financials.
 However, the ECL model is still sensitive to the rapid change of the macro-economic factors.
 The Group has internal governance in place to regularly monitor management judgemental adjustments to reduce the inappropriate volatility of the ECL figures.